kaiguy23/yahoo_basketball_stats/README.md

 ### Notes on Database:

 NBA and Yahoo sometimes have different names for players with abbreviations, like O.G.
 Aununoby vs. OG Anunoby.
 By default I have the "name" (info from yahoo_api) or "PLAYER_NAME" (info from nba api) set to be the NBA api name.
 In the fantasy rosters table I kept the yahoo names in another column titled "yahoo_name"

+### Possible Improvements:

+- Acurrately assigning rosters for future days.
+Currently takes the 10 highest by fantasy points, even if their positions would be incompatible.